6 Amazing Reasons to Adopt Two Cats from the Same Litter

 Moving to a new home can be scary for a kitten.
 New smells, sounds, people — it’s a lot to process!
 Having a familiar sibling by their side makes the transition much easier.

-Instead of hiding under furniture or feeling isolated, they’ll comfort each other, explore their new world with confidence, and settle in faster.
+They won’t hide under furniture or feel isolated.
+They’ll comfort each other.
+They will explore their new world with confidence.
+They will settle in faster.

 3. Constant Entertainment (For Them and For You!)